A fascinating region of natural wonders and ancient cultures

 Portugal has always been the home of travellers.
 However, in recent years, the country has been hit by an unprecedented phenomenon of mass tourism, impacting in particular, cities such as Lisbon and Porto, places where the negative side-effects of the influx is felt most.

-The coastal areas are a popular haunt for many, yet Portugal has much more to offer than seaside resorts.
+The coastal areas are a popular haunt for many, yet Portugal has much more to offer than seaside resorts or the vibrant culture life of both Lisboa or Porto.
 So when you come to Boom, be sure to venture off such beaten tracks and check out the countryside where you will be blown away by the diversity of the landscape and the history that goes with it.

 BEIRA BAIXA: WHERE BOOM TAKES PLACE

 Boom, situated in the district of Idanha-a-Nova, falls into the region of Beira Baixa.
 The region is known as 'the centre of Portugal' because it stretches from the shores of the Atlantic Ocean to the borders of Spain.

 The area surrounding Boomland itself is a remote, well-preserved region of rugged countryside, castles, stone cobbled villages, hot springs, the Tagus River, the idyllic parish of Monsanto and so much more.

 Find out more about this fascinating region steeped in history and culture, and then consider exploring it either pre or post-Boom.

 Step back in time when you enter Idanha-a-Velha (pronounced ‘velya’) - a pretty little village located just a couple of kilometres from Boomland.
 Idanha-a-Velha is known to be one of Portugal’s oldest villages.